2026 CFL season: Relocated games

-The home stadiums of the BC Lions and Toronto Argonauts are scheduled to host 2026 FIFA World Cup games from June 12, 2026, to July 7, 2026, resulting in those stadiums being unavailable for most of June and July.
+The home stadiums of the BC Lions and Toronto Argonauts hosted 2026 FIFA World Cup games from June 12, 2026, to July 7, 2026, resulting in those stadiums being unavailable for most of June and July.

 On August 15, 2025, it was announced that the Argonauts would play one home game in each of Hamilton Stadium against the Hamilton Tiger-Cats, Mosaic Stadium against the Saskatchewan Roughriders and Princess Auto Stadium against the Winnipeg Blue Bombers while the World Cup is being played.
-These games would be played in the first half of the season.
-The team's remaining six home games will be scheduled toward the second half of the season.
+These games are scheduled to be played in the first half of the season.
+The team's remaining six home games are scheduled toward the second half of the season.
+The Argonauts will also play their preseason game in Guelph at Alumni Stadium for the fifth season in a row.

+With the Roughriders hosting ten regular season home games, the team announced on August 15, 2025, that they would play this season's home pre-season game in Saskatoon at Griffiths Stadium.

+On February 19, 2026, it was announced that the Edmonton Elks moved their preseason game against the Calgary Stampeders on May 29 to Clarke Stadium due to a World Cup soccer exhibition game being held at Commonwealth Stadium and a temporary grass field in place.
+Clarke Stadium, located directly beside Commonwealth Stadium, was the former stadium of the Edmonton Eskimos.
+This was the first time since 1978 that the stadium hosted a professional football game.

 On September 26, 2025, the Lions announced that they would play their first two regular season home games in Kelowna at the Apple Bowl with an expanded capacity of 17,500 seats.
 The Lions also announced that their pre-season game would be played in Langford at Starlight Stadium for the second consecutive season.

+Schedule

+The season schedule was released on December 9, 2025, notably featuring four relocated pre-season games and five relocated regular season games.
+The season started on June 4, with three teams on a bye week, with the three opening-week games being the fewest in league history.
+The 112th Grey Cup rematch will take place on the Thanksgiving Day Classic as opposed to the more typical early season entry.
+The schedule also features a quadruple-header for the Labour Day rematch games, which is the first time since 1995, when the CFL had 13 teams, that the league plays four games in one day.
+The season features more Sunday games with five games from week 4 to week 8 and three games from week 12 to week 14.
+The regular season concludes on October 24, 2026, with two games kicking off at 3:00pm ET.